Student Fees 2020-21

 Provides legal assistance to students with respect to a broad array of legal issues that affects their enrolment and finances, and to prepare affidavits to fill various gaps in students’ financial aid documentation.
 Examples of legal activities include commission signatures on many types of documents and creating notarized copies of original documents.

-The Student Media fee produces The Dialog—news by and for students.
+The communication fee produces The Dialog—news by and for students.
 We provide you with independent, reliable and timely news you can use.
 Find out what’s happening at the college and in the community—and how it affects you.
 We also provide students with the opportunity for practical skills training and media work experience.
-Support your on-campus student news.
+It also covers the SA’s marketing and communications strategies, including social media, managing the studentassociation.ca, and the annual Sourcebook.

 General Operating Total Fee – $65.94